 Yup, I wrote that.
-And yes, I am obsessed with an intoxicating shot of espresso where the crema slowly slithers down the inside wall of my cup in slow motion seeming to whisper in a low sultry voice, “You come here often?”
+And yes, I am obsessed with an intoxicating shot of espresso where the crema slithers down the inside wall of my cup in slow motion seeming to whisper in a low sultry voice (soft enough so I am the only one to hear), “You come here often?”

 Crema?
 For those not familiar with what crema is exactly, it is the tan-colored foam that forms on top of an espresso shot made up of minuscule air bubbles, forming a “cap” that protects the espresso proper from being exposed to the air.